Sexually Transmitted and Bloodborne Pathogens Infection Rates in PEI

 Gonorrhea

 Canada – In Canada, gonorrhea is the second most commonly reported STI after chlamydia.
 Of particular concern is the emergence of antibiotic resistant gonorrhea.
-In 2019, 35,443 cases of gonorrhea were reported nationally, corresponding to a rate of 94.3 cases per 100,000 population, 181.7% higher than the 2010 rate of 33.5 cases per 100,000 population.
-Starting in 2012, the number and rate of reported gonorrhea cases began increasing annually before stabilizing between 2018 and 2019 from 93.5 to 94.3 cases per 100,000.ii
+Gonorrhea rates have increased by 124% over the past decade in Canada.
+In 2021, 32,192 cases of gonorrhea were reported nationally, corresponding to a rate of 84.2 cases per 100,000 population and this is double the rate reported in 2012.ii

 Hepatitis C

 PEI – In 2014, PEI embarked upon a progressive approach for eliminating hepatitis C virus (HCV) that includes encouraging testing for individuals at high risk and providing new treatments through the Hepatitis C Drug Program.
-In 2015, the HCV rate in PEI dropped 12% below the national averageiii and continued to decline in 2016.
-An increase in the rate of HCV infections in PEI was observed between 2017 and 2019.
-More recently in 2021, the rate of HCV infections in PEI was 17.0 cases per 100,000 population and this rate was not statistically different from the average rate in the most recent five years prior (i.e., from 2016 to 2020).
+Since the implementation of the program, HCV⸸ rates have been declining and from 2018 to 2023, the rate dropped by 33%.
+In 2022, the rate of HCV infections in PEI was 17.5 cases per 100,000 population and this rate was not statistically different from the average rate in the most recent five years prior (i.e., from 2018 to 2022).

 Hepatitis B

 Hepatitis B virus (HBV) infections are classified as acute or chronic infections.
 National rates are influenced by variations in which each province distinguishes HBV cases by infection status.
-In 2019, there were 178 reported acute hepatitis B cases in Canada for a rate of 0.48 per 100,000 population.
-National acute hepatitis B rates are low and have plateaued since 2010, with annual case counts remaining under 200.iv Many provinces and territories implemented a universal HBV immunization strategy in the early 1990s aimed at infants and children, and this strategy is attributed with reducing acute HBV infections in this population.
+In 2021, there were 114 reported acute hepatitis B cases were reported in Canada for a rate of 0.30 per 100,000 population.
+National acute hepatitis B rates are low and have plateaued since 2010, with annual case counts remaining under 200.v Many provinces and territories implemented a universal HBV immunization strategy in the early 1990s aimed at infants and children, and this strategy is attributed with reducing acute HBV infections in this population.
 Additional decreases in rates may be achieved through improving immunization strategies for immigrants, refugees, and adopted children from countries without mass HBV vaccination programs.

 HIV

-PEI – In PEI, we typically see somewhere between 0 to 2 local HIV transmissions per year and many cases of HIV diagnosed in PEI resulted from an exposure that occurred outside of Canada and are not reflective of domestic transmission.
-In 2021, the rate of new HIV infection in PEI was 2.4 cases per 100,000 population and this rate was not statistically different from the average rate in the most recent five years prior (i.e., from 2016 to 2020).
+PEI – In PEI, we typically see between 0 to 2 local HIV transmissions per year and many cases of HIV diagnosed in PEI resulted from an exposure that occurred outside of Canada and are not reflective of domestic transmission.
+In 2023, the rate of new HIV infection in PEI was 2.4 cases per 100,000 population and this rate was not statistically different from the average rate in the most recent five years prior (i.e., from 2018 to 2022).

 Syphilis (Infectious)